-The Biggs Museum of American Art offers internships in a variety of areas throughout the year.
-The program provides a professional learning experience for those seeking to pursue a career in the arts and non-profit sectors.
-The Museum offers both a Curatorial/Education track and a Marketing/Development track.
+The Biggs Museum of American Art offers internships in a variety of areas throughout the year in both a Curatorial/Education track and a Marketing/Development track.
+Descriptions of each track are listed below.
 Internships are unpaid but can be structured to fit within requirements for class credit.
-Interns are provided day-to-day tasks and also work with the Curator of Education to develop a culminating project that centers around the curatorial, educational, marketing, and development of an exhibition, with special emphasis on an area of the intern’s choosing.
+Interns are provided day-to-day tasks and develop a culminating project that centers around the curatorial, educational, marketing, and development of an exhibition, with special emphasis on an area of the intern’s choosing.

-Eligible applicants for all internships must be current students or recent graduates with preference given to those students majoring in art history, history, studio art, marketing, business, arts management, and graphic design.
+Eligible applicants for all internships must be current students or recent graduates.
 Interested students are asked to provide a PDF of their resume and cover letter.
-Contact information may be requested after an interview, but is not required in the initial application.
 In your materials, please indicate which program you’re interested in and include your preferred start date in your letter.
 Materials can be emailed to the Curator of Education, Regina Lynch, at email@example.com .All materials must be received by the following dates.

 Internship Terms and Application Deadlines (terms are negotiable):